muqarrab-sys/todo-DDD/README.md

 - [x] Shift Login related to passport js with jwt support.
 - [x] Implement the Command Bus pattern to interact with stores and entities in todo app.
 - [x] Use mocha, sinon and chai to add test cases to the app.

+## Refactor Phase 5

+- [x] Implement Observer pattern to raise events on creation of user and todo items.
+- [x] Implement email/slack notification drivers to notify users.
+- [x] Move the codebase to docker compose.
+- [ ] Add Integrations tests for stores and command bus